dtudk/pythonsupport-page/docs/dropincafe/index.rst

    * - :guilabel:`Add/Remove Programs`
      - Allows uninstalling Programs.
-Generally applications are installed through dedicated files, so this feature is typically only used for un-installing software.
+Generally applications are installed through dedicated files, so this feature is typically only used for uninstalling software.

    * - :guilabel:`File Explorer`
      - The :ref:`File Explorer <it-skills-tbl-file-explorer>` for {{windows}}.